IsaacBell/ml-study/reference/algorithms/linear-regression.md

 - Supervised
 - Input: a set of numerical features
-- Outpout: a scalar representing the prediction
+- Output: a scalar representing the prediction

 ## Concepts